espona/meetup-service/README.md

 ## Exception and error handling

-A basic mechanism of returning a ErrorDTO on any failed response has been set up for the most common exception cases (bad parameters, method not allowed, etc) but I am ware is not exhaustive.
+A basic mechanism of returning a ErrorDTO on any failed response has been set up for the most common exception cases (not found, bad parameters, method not allowed, etc) but I am ware is not exhaustive.

 ## Documentation